-Six counties are evaluating and refining their Full-Service Partnerships (FSP) to improve the results from this “whatever it takes” approach.
+Eight counties are evaluating and refining their Full-Service Partnerships (FSPs) to improve the results from this “whatever it takes” approach.
 More than $1 billion is spent annually on FSPs statewide.
-Fresno, Sacramento, San Bernardino, San Mateo, Siskiyou, and Ventura counties are working together to assess their programs and develop metrics for improvement efforts.
+Fresno, Sacramento, San Bernardino, San Mateo, Siskiyou, Stanislaus, Lake and Ventura counties are working together to assess their programs and develop metrics for improvement efforts.

-Three county teams – Fresno, Orange, and Sutter-Yuba counties – are exploring options to deploy advanced directives to improve the response from law enforcement to individuals who are in crisis and physical and behavioral health workers.
+Five county teams – Fresno, Orange, Shasta, Mariposa and Monterey counties – are exploring options to deploy advanced directives to improve the response from law enforcement to individuals who are in crisis and physical and behavioral health workers.

-Nine counties – Butte, Inyo, Modoc, Nevada, Placer, Plumas, Solano, Shasta, and Yolo – are developing comprehensive and financially sustainable crisis response systems designed to meet people’s needs better and reduce incarcerations and hospitalizations.
+Ten counties – Butte, Inyo, Mono, Nevada, Placer, Plumas, Sacramento, Shasta, Solano, and Yolo – and the city of Berkeley are developing comprehensive and financially sustainable crisis response systems designed to meet people’s needs better and reduce incarcerations and hospitalizations.

 Three counties – Sacramento, San Luis Obispo, and Santa Barbara – are assessing the effectiveness of interventions to reduce the criminal justice involvement of people with unmet mental health needs and develop strategies for improving performance and financial sustainability.
 All three counties received significant one-time funds from the Department of State Hospitals.